arc-arnob/Healthe-master/index.md

 <br>

-### Support APIs
+# Support APIs

-### Authentication and Authorization API
+# Authentication and Authorization API

 ## Purpose
-* Multiple services put together forms an application each ofwhich are independent of others.
+* Multiple services put together forms an application each of which are independent of others.
 Hence securing the system as a whole is not enough and poses a risk of whole system compromise if even just one service is compromised.
 Hence to address this issue, I implemented JWT based authentication and authorization for each μS that will allow requests after authenticating it from centrally runningauthentication and authorization server

 <div>
     <img src="https://raw.githubusercontent.com/arc-arnob/Healthe-master/main/images/security_accesstoken.png" class="img-responsive" alt="">
 </div>

+## Explanation
+* When user logs in using credentials,  it is encrypted and is alwaysattached with the payload while requests are made.
+It the responsibility of each serviceto decrypt the credentials and verify it against the centrally running authorization andauthentication server and allow only valid calls.